-Oscillators

-Mopho x4 has two digitally controlled analog oscillators, or DCOs, per voice.
+The Oscillators section contains the primary controls for Mopho's two digitally controlled analog oscillators or DCOs.
 "Digitally controlled" does not mean the oscillators themselves are digital, just that the oscillators' frequencies are under digital-rather than voltage-control.
 The advantage to that is that the tuning is exceptionally stable over a ten-octave range without having to compensate for variables like temperature.
 The audio signal path is still completely analog.